The celebrated 43-year-old enjoyed 13-years in the NFL, staying with the Bears for his whole career until his retirement in 2012.

 Believe it or not, this isn’t the first time the former Chicago Bear’s baldness has made headlines.

-Urlacher filed a lawsuit against Charles Medical Group and Dr Glenn Charles, a hair restoration company located in Boca Raton, Fla.
-The Hall of Fame linebacker accused the company of using Urlacher’s name and likeness to market their own hair restoration product without permission from the former All-Pro.
+Urlacher filed a lawsuit against Charles Medical Group and Dr. Glenn Charles, a hair restoration company located in Boca Raton, Fla.
+The Hall of Fame linebacker accused the company of using Urlacher’s name and likeness to market their own hair restoration product without permission from the former tackle machine.

 According to the Chicago Tribune, Urlacher is seeking $200,000 from the Florida-based company, who denied using his name in a now-deleted blog post.
 The defendant’s attorney, Gary Ostrow, spoke to the Chicago Tribune regarding the situation.